 - Have student participate in a tree planting or reforestation effort.
-For information on how to plant trees, see Establishing and Managing Forest Trees in Western Oregon, page 188, available at http://oregonforests.org/content/ofri-resources.
-See Lesson 36: Forest Service-Learning Project for ideas for developing this as a service-learning activity. - Visit a forest seedling nursery to learn firsthand how seedlings are grown.
-See "Sources of Native Forest Nursery Seedlings," at http://oregon.gov/odf/privateforests/pages/seedlings.aspx for a possible nursery in your area.
+For information on how to plant trees, see Establishing and Managing Forest Trees in Western Oregon, page 188, available at learnforests.org.
+See Lesson 37: Forest Service-Learning Project for ideas for developing this as a service-learning activity. - Visit a forest seedling nursery to learn firsthand how seedlings are grown.
+See "Sources of Native Forest Nursery Seedlings," at http://oregon.gov/odf for a possible nursery in your area.